 The video below is titled “Former Undercover CIA Officer Talks War And Peace.”
-While I was listening and watching, what was loudest to me was how this applies to everyday life, not just foreign wars.
-What if we listen to their story as a practice we all follow when trying to resolve conflicts with partners, lovers, friends, family, neighbors, and co-workers?
+While I was listening and watching, what struck me the most was how this applies to everyday life, not just foreign wars.
+What if we listen to their story as a practice we all follow when resolving conflicts with partners, lovers, friends, family, neighbors, and co-workers?

 If an undercover CIA Agent thinks we should listen to their story as a path to peace against our “enemies,” why can’t we choose to listen to their story as the same path to peace with those closer to home and heart?